 In September 2022, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2022-04, Liabilities-Supplier Finance Programs (Subtopic 405-50): Disclosure of Supplier Finance Program Obligations.
 ASU 2022-04 requires that buyers in a supplier finance program disclose sufficient information about the program to allow a user of the financial statements to understand the program's nature, potential magnitude, obligations outstanding at the end of each period, and an annual rollforward of such obligations.
 The guidance in ASU 2022-04 was effective for interim and fiscal years beginning after December 15, 2022.
-The annual rollforward disclosure is not required to be made until the fiscal year beginning after December 15, 2023, and is to be applied prospectively.
-Refer to "Note 5 to the Consolidated Financial Statements-Supplier Finance Program" for additional information regarding Mattel's supplier finance program.
+The annual rollforward was effective for fiscal years beginning after December 15, 2023.
+Refer to "Note 5 to the Consolidated Financial Statements-Supplier Finance Program" for additional information regarding Mattel's supplier finance program, including the annual rollforward.
 The adoption of this new accounting standard did not have a material impact on Mattel's consolidated financial statements.